-During 2022, Carlos Albán, Daniel S. Lynch and Jeffrey Schwartz served on our compensation committee.
-Messrs.
-Lynch and Schwartz have served as members of our compensation committee since our initial public offering in September 2019 and continue to serve on such committee at present.
+During 2023, Carlos Albán, Daniel S. Lynch and Jeffrey Schwartz served on our compensation committee.
+Mr. Lynch has served as a member of our compensation committee since our initial public offering in September 2019 and continues to serve on such committee at present.
 Mr. Lynch previously served as our executive chairman from August 2017 to August 2019 and as our interim Chief Executive Officer from February 2018 to July 2018.
-Mr. Schwartz is affiliated with one of our large stockholders, BC SW, LP, as set forth in this proxy statement.
+Mr. Schwartz also had served on our compensation committee since our initial public offering until he resigned from the Board of Directors on August 29, 2023.
+Mr. Schwartz is affiliated with BC SW, LP, one of our greater than 5% stockholders during part of 2023.
 See "Certain Relationships and Related Party Transactions" for further discussion.